Georges Head to Middle Head Loop

 View from Georges Head lookout

-The Georges Head Battery is one of three old forts you’ll see on this walk, all built for the purpose of defending the outer harbour.
+The Georges Head Battery is one of three old forts you’ll see on this walk, all built for the purpose of defending Sydney’s outer harbour.

 The original battery at Georges Head once housed six guns in open circular pits connected by passages and tunnels that led to an underground magazine.
 The tunnels are generally closed to the public but can be explored on the Tunnels and Gunners Tour which runs on the first Sunday of each month (booking essentials).

-On your left side as you walk, Headland Park opens up to reveal green space with a backdrop of heritage buildings and a sculpture garden that’s worth jumping off the track to see.
+Behind the lookout, steps lead into Headland Park and the start of the track toward Middle Head Rd.
+On the left as you walk, Headland Park opens up to reveal green space with a backdrop of heritage buildings and a sculpture garden that’s worth jumping off the track to see.

 Turn right when you get to Middle Head Rd and take the stairway that winds down through native forest to Burnt Orange, a popular local lunch cafe/restaurant and former clubhouse for the Mosman Golf Club (1920s).